 A reportable allegation occurs when a person forms a reasonable belief that a worker or volunteer has committed reportable conduct or misconduct that may include reportable conduct.
 The allegation does not require proof and should be considered more than trivial.

-Anyone making a report under the Reportable Conduct Scheme should notify the Professional Standards Office or IR Unit of DOSCEL, whose contact details appear on this website.
+Anyone making a report under the Reportable Conduct Scheme should notify the Professional Standards Office whose contact details appear above.

 For more information, please visit the Commission for Children and Young People website.